 Students may withdraw after instruction has started and receive a pro-rata refund for the unused portion of the tuition and other refundable charges if the student has completed 60% or less of the period of attendance.
-A period of attendance is 15 weeks (105 days) for Certificate (nondegree) and Master's programs.
-A period of attendance is 20 weeks (140 days) for Bachelor's degree programs.
+A period of attendance is 15 weeks (105 days) for the Full Stack Development Immersive, Mobile Development Immersive 1, Mobile Development Immersive 2, AS in Software Development (software development courses), MS in International Management, and MS in Communication and Technology programs.
+A period of attendance is 20 weeks (140 days) for the AS in Software Development (general education courses) and BS in Global Management programs.
 A hypothetical example of a 20-week period of attendance (140 days) of \$1200 has the following refund schedule: